Vietnam.vn - Nền tảng quảng bá Việt Nam

-Vietnam's rice exports may continue to grow
+Vietnam's rice exports could continue to surge.

 VnExpressVnExpress15/09/2023

-Farmers in Tra Vinh province harvest the 2023 Summer-Autumn rice crop.
+Farmers in Tra Vinh province harvest the 2023 summer-autumn rice crop.
 Photo: An Binh

-Farmers in Tra Vinh province harvest the 2023 Summer-Autumn rice crop.
+Farmers in Tra Vinh province harvest the 2023 summer-autumn rice crop.
 Photo: An Binh

 vnexpress.net